-Options allow definition with wildcards, to apply same option value to many packages:
+Options allow the use of wildcards letting you apply the same option value to many packages.
+For example:

-A profile to install depenencies as shared and in debug mode will look like this:
+A profile to install dependencies as shared and in debug mode would look like this:

-We could also create a new profile to use a different compiler version and store it in our project directory:
+We could also create a new profile to use a different compiler version and store that in our project directory.
+For example:

 To install dependencies using this new profile, we would use: